The US-Thai Treaty of Amity for Doing Business in Thailand

 GPS Legal knows the Treaty of Amity

 Establishing a company under the US-Thai Treaty of Amity is a quick, streamlined process.
 For those that qualify, the application process takes around 90 days from preparation to approval.
 This is fast compared to the FBL process, which takes at least four to six months, often longer.
 GPS Legal has experience in applying for Treaty of Amity status and for FBLs.
-If you are not sure what is the best course of action is for you, contact us today for your free 30-minute initial consultation.
+If you are not sure what is the best course of action is for you, contact us today for a consultation.

 SHARE